cnoe-io/agent-chat-cli/README.md

 ## ✨ Features

-- 🔌 Easy integration with multiple protocols (A2A, MCP)
+- 🔌 Easy integration with A2A
+- 🔗 Read and render A2A card on launch
+- 🔒 Support passing OAuth2 Bearer Token or Shared Key
 - 💬 Friendly and intuitive chat UI for the command-line interface
-- 🚀 Lightweight and fast
 - 🔄 Command history support

 ## 🚀 Usage